Arbor Realty Trust (ABR) Stock Falls Amid Market Uptick: What Investors Need to Know

+In the latest trading session, Arbor Realty Trust (ABR) closed at $11.75, marking a -0.09% move from the previous day.
+The stock fell short of the S&P 500, which registered a gain of 0.55% for the day.
+On the other hand, the Dow registered a gain of 1.01%, and the technology-centric Nasdaq decreased by 0.14%.

-The real estate investment trust's shares have seen an increase of 4.71% over the last month, surpassing the Finance sector's loss of 0.19% and the S&P 500's loss of 3.59%.
+The real estate investment trust's stock has dropped by 4.7% in the past month, falling short of the Finance sector's loss of 3.92% and outpacing the S&P 500's loss of 6.22%.

-Investors will be eagerly watching for the performance of Arbor Realty Trust in its upcoming earnings disclosure.
-The company is expected to report EPS of $0.34, down 27.66% from the prior-year quarter.
+Market participants will be closely following the financial results of Arbor Realty Trust in its upcoming release.
+The company's earnings per share (EPS) are projected to be $0.34, reflecting a 27.66% decrease from the same quarter last year.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $243.16 million, down 24.32% from the year-ago period.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.37 per share and a revenue of $950.65 million, indicating changes of -21.26% and -18.6%, respectively, from the former year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.37 per share and a revenue of $950.65 million, representing changes of -21.26% and -18.6%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Arbor Realty Trust.
+Investors should also pay attention to any latest changes in analyst estimates for Arbor Realty Trust.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

 The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 21.17% lower.
-As of now, Arbor Realty Trust holds a Zacks Rank of #5 (Strong Sell).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Arbor Realty Trust currently has a Zacks Rank of #5 (Strong Sell).

-Investors should also note Arbor Realty Trust's current valuation metrics, including its Forward P/E ratio of 8.93.
-This signifies a premium in comparison to the average Forward P/E of 8.54 for its industry.
+In terms of valuation, Arbor Realty Trust is presently being traded at a Forward P/E ratio of 8.58.
+This valuation marks a premium compared to its industry's average Forward P/E of 8.27.

 The REIT and Equity Trust industry is part of the Finance sector.
-Currently, this industry holds a Zacks Industry Rank of 200, positioning it in the bottom 21% of all 250+ industries.
+With its current Zacks Industry Rank of 175, this industry ranks in the bottom 31% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report